-6.2.
-Persons who signed the statutes as individuals are members of the Association.
+6.2– Persons who signed the statute as individuals are members of the Association.

 The list is to be placed here or at the end of the document.

-6.3.
-Membership can be acquired by any member of an association which would have been admitted according to the clauses and provisos defined in the articles 8 and 9 of these statutes.
+6.3– Membership can be acquired by any member of an association which would have been admitted according to the clauses and provisos defined in the articles 8 and 9 of this statute.

-6.4.
-Membership can be acquired as an individual by any person who can fulfil the clauses and provisos defined in the articles 8 and 9 of these statutes.
+6.4– Membership can be acquired as an individual by any person who can fulfil the clauses and provisos defined in the articles 8 and 9 of this statute.

-The Association consists of two categories of members:
+The Association consists of 4 categories of Members: